Visiting Maine & Ferry Beach During the COVID-19 Pandemic

 The GAYLA Planning Guide lists some of what Coordinators are responsible for accomplishing with the help of many volunteers.

-If you are interested in becoming a coordinator, talk to Rick or Jeff or one of our Elders, many of whom have served as a coordinator in the past.
+If you are interested in becoming a coordinator, talk to Jeff, Troy or Dean.

 Learn more about being a GAYLA Coordinator